-Course Name: Intellectual Property Law

-Semester: VI Credit: 4
+Course Name: Intellectual Property Law Course Code: BL-302 Class: LLB 3rd year Semester: VI Credit: 4

 Objective: To create awareness about the concept of Intellectual Properties, various conventions, provisions of Copy Right Act, 1957, The Trade Mark Act 1999 and The Patents Act 1970.
 The students can understand the process of Registration of Copyright work, trade mark and patents with the help of this paper.